Plain English Summary

 Publication and dissemination plan

-We will publish the trial protocol.
-We will publish in high-impact peer-reviewed journals.
-We will attend conferences to present our findings nationally and internationally.
+The trialists will publish the trial protocol.
+They will publish in high-impact peer-reviewed journals.
+They will attend conferences to present the findings nationally and internationally.
 Asthma UK, the Asthma UK Centre for Applied Research and our Hospital and University media relations departments will support dissemination of the study outcomes with coordinated press release and media coverage.
-We will use the innovative dissemination channels of the Asthma UK Centre for Applied Research (websites, public lectures and blogs) and the co-applicants' professional networks to ensure findings are both disseminated and adopted into practice if the intervention is found to be effective.
+They will use the innovative dissemination channels of the Asthma UK Centre for Applied Research (websites, public lectures and blogs) and the co-applicants' professional networks to ensure findings are both disseminated and adopted into practice if the intervention is found to be effective.
 Asthma UK will support dissemination to patients through their network of volunteers and members, and to professionals via their Healthcare Professional Relationships Manager.
 Additional or modified dissemination plans may be confirmed at a later date.

 IPD sharing plan